-Some of the symptoms include- Presence of a red mass during bowel movements, Fecal incontinence, Diarrhea/ Constipation, Discharge of blood or mucus from the rectum, a full feeling in the rectum after the faecal passing.
+Some of the symptoms include the presence of a red mass during bowel movements, Fecal incontinence, Diarrhea/ Constipation, Discharge of blood or mucus from the rectum, and a full feeling in the rectum after the fecal passing.

 The most effective cure for rectal prolapse is surgery.
-Age, health conditions and the severity of the prolapse determines the chosen surgical approach.
-Abdominal and Perineal surgery are two of the most common types of surgeries to treat rectal prolapse.
-The experienced General surgeons at UHS are experts in conducting prolapse repair surgery with finesse.
+Age, health conditions, and the severity of the prolapse determine the chosen surgical approach.
+Abdominal and Perineal surgery are two of the most common types of General surgeries to treat rectal prolapse.
+The experienced general surgery doctors at UHS are experts in conducting prolapse repair surgery with finesse.

-Our expert general surgeons conduct a variety of Surgical and Laparoscopic procedures to treat several types of hernia such as
+Our expert general surgeons conduct a variety of Surgical and Laparoscopic procedures in Our General Surgery Department to treat several types of hernia such as

 2. Incisional hernia- Materializes because of the weakness of abdominal muscles as a result of an incision made due to some previous stomach surgery.